Ian Urbina: The Outlaw Ocean

 In 2015, Urbina wrote a series called "The Outlaw Ocean" about lawlessness on the high seas.
 To report the stories, Urbina traveled through Africa, Asia, Europe, and the Middle East, much of that time spent on fishing ships, chronicling a diversity of crimes offshore, including the killing of stowaways, sea slavery, intentional dumping, illegal fishing, the stealing of ships, gun-running, stranding of crews, and murder with impunity.
 This series served as the basis of the 2019 book, The Outlaw Ocean, which has since been published in various countries and languages.
 In 2015, Leonardo DiCaprio, Netflix, and Kevin Misher bought the scripted and non-scripted rights for The Outlaw Ocean.
 The series won various journalism awards, including the George Polk Awards for Foreign Reporting, and the Sigma Delta Chi Award for Foreign Correspondence from the Society of Professional Journalists.

 In 2019, Urbina created Synesthesia Media and recruited hundreds of musicians from more than 80 countries for his Outlaw Ocean Music Project.

 In 2021, Urbina was accused by musicians of exploiting recording artists through the Outlaw Ocean Music Project.
 Musician Benn Jordan claimed Urbina kept most of the revenue from the Outlaw Ocean Music Project for himself and his company, Synesthesia Media.
 Urbina was listed on streaming services as co-author of more than 2,000 songs by more than 400 artists in the project.
 Musicians shared emails showing that Urbina had solicited them through his New York Times email address for the project, when he was no longer at The Times, and that Urbina had not disclosed that Synesthesia was in fact owned by him.
 Urbina responded that he did not profit from the project.
-The New York Times said it was “looking into the matter.”
+The New York Times said it was "looking into the matter."

 In 2022, Urbana released a self-hosted, 7-part podcast series by The Outlaw Ocean Project, in collaboration with the CBC and LA Times.
+A second season of the podcast was released in the summer of 2025.